Jayian1890/DHT_Hunter/config_system_implementation_final_summary.md

 5. **CrawlerConfig**: Added a new constructor that loads settings from configuration.
 6. **CrawlerManager**: Updated to use the configuration-based CrawlerConfig.
 7. **MetadataAcquisitionManager**: Added configuration for processing interval, concurrent acquisitions, timeout, retry count, and retry delay.
+8. **ConfigurationManager**: Added hot-reloading capability with file watching and change notifications.
+9. **ConfigApiHandler**: Added API endpoints for viewing and modifying configuration values.

 ### Documentation